 - recurrent suicidal thoughts

 This isn’t an all-inclusive list of symptoms.
-Postpartum depression doesn’t look the same way in everyone.
+Postpartum depression doesn’t look the same way for everyone.

-Sometimes, there are subtle symptoms that might be missed but that affect parents and their children nonetheless.
+Sometimes, there are subtle symptoms of postnatal depression that might be missed but that affect parents and their children nonetheless.

-One of these subtle symptoms is the tendency to over-focus on negative thoughts.
+One of these subtle symptoms is the tendency to ruminate or over-focus on negative thoughts.
 These thoughts could be about anything and everything, including yourself and your baby.

 This, of course, is not your intention — but because of your depressed mood, this is how you feel.
 This can get in the way of you bonding with your baby and responding to their needs.